 Consider other visitors :

-Walk quietly trough the forest so that you do not disturb the wildlife that you and others have come to see.
+Walk quietly through the forest so that you do not disturb the wildlife that you and others have come to see.

 Enjoy your visit :